 You can usually schedule your blood draw for the same day you place your order, and there is little to no wait time.
 Most facilities are open on weekends, so paying out of pocket is often more convenient than waiting to see your primary care physician or endocrinologist.

 If you are going to use the latter method, we suggest ordering from one of the following online laboratories:

 Simply select where you would like to get your blood drawn, enter your credit card information, and then take the order form to your local facility.
 The results are quick, and often ready in 1-3 days.

 We recommend using the following guidelines to interpret your C-peptide test results.
 As you can see, your C-peptide results are best interpreted in conjunction with an islet antibody test – interpreting the results of both tests together provides the most accurate information.

-*Please note that these guidelines are not considered medical advice and are merely the opinion of Mastering Diabetes.
-We encourage you to consult your medical professional to interpret your own results.
+*Please note that these guidelines are not considered medical advice and are merely the opinion of Mastering Diabetes to provide a C-peptide reference range to help guide your C-peptide interpretation at a glance.
+For a C-peptide test, normal range can be slightly different for everyone, so we encourage you to consult your medical professional to interpret your own results.

-Your endogenous insulin production is very low, which means that you fall into one of the 3 categories below:
+Your endogenous insulin levels are very low, which means that you fall into one of the 3 categories below:

 Your fasting C-peptide is 1.0 – 2.0 ng/mL:

 Your endogenous insulin production is medium, which means that you fall into one of the following 3 categories: